phoenixlabsresearch/spark-faq/liquidations.md

 ## Introduction

 A liquidation is a process that occurs when a borrower's health factor goes below 1 due to their collateral value not properly covering their loan/debt value.
 This might happen when the collateral decreases in value or the borrowed debt increases in value against each other.
-This collateral vs loan value ratio is shown in the [health factor](https://docs.sparkprotocol.io/risk/asset-risk/risk-parameters#health-factor).\
 In a liquidation, up to 50% of a borrower's debt is repaid and that value + liquidation fee is taken from the collateral available, so after a liquidation that amount liquidated from your debt is repaid.

 ## How much is the liquidation penalty?

 The liquidation penalty (or bonus for liquidators) depends on the asset used as collateral.
-You can find every assets' liquidation fee in the [risk parameters section](https://docs.sparkprotocol.io/risk/asset-risk/risk-parameters).

 ## Can you give me an example?